i11g/SPA-Testing-with-Selenium-WEB-and-IDE/README.md

-# Single Page Application Testing using Selenium Web
+# Single Page Application Testing using Selenium WebDriver and Selenium IDE
-This repository contains my solutions of the tasks and projects included in Front End Technologies Basics course.
+This repository contains automated UI tests of three SPA using Selenium WebDriver and Selenium IDE

 ## Table of Contents
 * [General Info](#general-information)